An Introduction to CGM

 A Continuous Glucose Monitoring system consists of:

-A sensor is a thin, flexible wire (electrode, or filament) covered in a bio-compatible material (to camouflage the sensor from the immune system so it’s accepted by the body).
+A sensor is a thin, flexible wire coated in glucose-sensing enzymes in a bio-compatible material (to camouflage the sensor from the immune system so your body doesn't reject it).
 The sensor sits just under the skin.
-It’s inserted using an automatic insertion device, including an introducer needle (which is removed after insertion, leaving the sensor behind); the sensor is then held in place by an adhesive patch, in much the same way that an insulin pump infusion set is held to the skin.
+It’s inserted using an automatic insertion device, including an introducer needle (which is removed after insertion, leaving only the thin sensor behind); the sensor is then held in place by an adhesive patch, in much the same way that an insulin pump infusion set is held to the skin.
 Once in place, the sensor is the part of the system that actually measures (“senses”) glucose levels, taking a glucose reading every 5 minutes.
-Sensors are disposable: one is worn for 6 or 7 days (depending upon the manufacturer) and then thrown out.
+Sensors are disposable: one is worn for 6 to 10 days (depending upon the manufacturer) and then thrown out.

 The transmitter clips into the sensor housing; it takes the glucose reading obtained by the sensor and sends it out (via wireless signal) to a separate receiver.

-A transmitter lasts 3-6 months (or more) until the internal (non-replaceable, non-rechargeable) battery dies, and then you throw it out.
-Different manufacturers and models have different transmitter warranty periods (for more information, see Comparison of CGM Systems Available in Canada).
+A transmitter lasts 3-6 months (or more) until the internal battery dies.
+Different manufacturers/models have different batteries: Medtronic transmitters are rechargeable for a year or more; Dexcom transmitters are not rechargeable, the transmitter is discarded every 90 days.
+These companies offer different transmitter warranty periods accordingly (for more information, see Comparison of CGM Systems Available in Canada).

-The receiver “receives” the data from the transmitter and displays it in one of a few different user interfaces.
-The receiver could be:
+The receiver “receives” the data from the transmitter and displays it in one of a few different user interfaces:

-- integrated into the display of an insulin pump, such as the Medtronic MiniMed 630G, or the Animas Vibe (previously available in Canada), or
+- integrated into the display of an insulin pump, such as the Tandem t:slim X2, the Medtronic MiniMed 770G/670G/630G (or some of you may remember the Animas Vibe, previously available in Canada), or

-- an electronic device (smartphone or tablet) that contains the relevant software, such as the Dexcom G5 Mobile app.
+- an electronic device (smartphone or tablet) with the relevant app.

 The receiver must stay within range of the transmitter for data to be transmitted in real-time.
-Early CGM systems had an unreliable and short range of only a few feet but current systems do much better than that: Medtronic CGM’s have a range of 2 metres (~6 ft); Dexcom G4 and G5 will maintain transmitter-to-receiver communication for 6 metres (~20 feet).
+Early CGM systems had an unreliable and short range of only a few feet but current systems do much better than that: Medtronic CGM’s have a range of up to 2 metres (~6 ft); Dexcom's will maintain transmitter-to-receiver communication for up to 6 metres (~20 feet).

 The receiver displays the following information: